 - select: The style used if a result is clicked.

-This will not draw the point-symbol interiors, since the transparency is set to Zero (fillOpacity: 0).
+This will not draw the point-symbol interiors, since the transparency is set to zero (fillOpacity: 0).
 Only their outlines will be drawn in green.
-The selected features will be drawn here in with a purple fill and an opacity of 0.8.
+The selected features will be drawn in here with a purple fill and an opacity of 0.8.
 The stroke-Color is a blue line.
 The temporary symbols on mouse-hover are opaque blue points.
 The following screenshot shows this design:

 Note, that the hexadeximal color values have to be stated in quotation marks, because the #-Symbol would be interpreted as a comment instead.

 In this example a search was configured for the Mapbender user and added into the sidepane, usable under the

 + in Layouts.

 The confguration dialouge for this example looks like this: